kubeshop/monokle/docs/index.md

-# Monokle
+# Monokle Desktop

-Welcome to Monokle - K8s configuration analysis and version control editor!
+Welcome to Monokle Desktop - K8s configuration analysis and version control editor!

-Monokle helps you to:
+Monokle Desktop helps you to:

 - ⚡ Quickly get a high-level view of your manifests, their contained resources and relationships
 - 📇 Leverage Git to manage the lifecycle of your configuration